 Compliance considerations in government reporting and settlement discussions

-In active enforcement actions, compliance programmes are evaluated at several stages of a company’s dialogue with the government, and are an important factor in the government’s decisions about the scale and structure of resolutions for companies seeking a settlement.
-First, compliance considerations are specifically cited among the factors that prosecutors must consider when making charging decisions (i.e., The Principles of Federal Prosecution of Business Organizations, known as the Filip Factors).
-Second, the strength of a compliance programme and a company’s remediation and enhancements are considered when awarding discounts on penalties.
-And third, compliance is, of course, the key consideration when authorities decide whether to impose an external monitor.
+In active enforcement actions, compliance programmes are evaluated at several stages of a company’s dialogue with the government, and are an important factor in the government’s decisions about the scale and structure of resolutions for companies seeking a settlement: first, compliance considerations are specifically cited among the factors that prosecutors must consider when making charging decisions (i.e., The Principles of Federal Prosecution of Business Organizations, known as the Filip Factors); second, the strength of a compliance programme and a company’s remediation and enhancements are considered when awarding discounts on penalties; and third, the current effectiveness of a compliance programme is the key consideration when authorities decide whether to impose an external monitor.

-In light of this approach, companies engaged in a reporting relationship with the US authorities tend to place significant emphasis on proactively approaching compliance enhancements during the course of an investigation and in anticipation of settlement discussions, including to maximise available discounts and to mitigate the burden and costs of a monitorship.
+In light of this approach, companies engaged in a reporting relationship with US authorities tend to place significant emphasis on proactively implementing compliance enhancements during the course of an investigation and in anticipation of settlement discussions, including to maximise available discounts and to mitigate the burden and costs of a monitorship.
 As the DOJ’s and the SEC’s expectations have become clearer through enforcement actions and formal policies, companies have become more sophisticated in their approach to remediation.
-In the past, compliance presentations to the authorities may have focused almost entirely on the contents of the company’s code of conduct and other policies; nowadays, companies are advised to provide more practical information to the government on their compliance programmes and explain exactly how they are implemented, tested and monitored over time.
+In the past, compliance presentations to the authorities may have focused almost entirely on the contents of the company’s code of conduct and other policies; nowadays, companies are advised to provide more practical information to the government regarding their compliance programmes and to explain exactly how they are implemented, tested and monitored over time to demonstrate effectiveness.

 Enforcement authorities consider ‘reform’ as a factor in evaluating a corporation’s remedial efforts.
 Accordingly, the government recognises that although the inadequacy of a compliance programme may be to the corporation’s disadvantage, ‘quick recognition of the flaws in the program and [the corporation’s] efforts to improve the program are also factors to consider as to the appropriate disposition of a case’.
 The Filip Factors demonstrate that compliance efforts do not have to be perfect to earn credit in a resolution, but there has to be proactive participation by the corporation at every stage.